Regular reading period: August 1st to January 31st.

 General Submission Guidelines:

-NOTE: As of 1/1/15, we no longer accept print submissions.
-Print submissions postmarked after that date will be recycled without response.
+NOTE: We no longer accept print submissions.
+Print submissions will be recycled without response.

 Why the fee?